 A: Any requirement to pay a fee to the local authority for a permit to be allowed to install an antenna would be unreasonable because such permits are generally prohibited.
-It may also be unreasonable for a local government, community association or landlord to require a viewer to incur additional costs associated with installation.
+It may also be unreasonable for a local government, community association or landlord to require a user to incur additional costs associated with installation.
 Things to consider in determining the reasonableness of any costs imposed include: (1) the cost of the equipment and services, and (2) whether there are similar requirements for comparable objects, such as air conditioning units or trash receptacles.
 For example, restrictions cannot require that expensive landscaping screen relatively unobtrusive DBS antennas.
-A requirement to paint an antenna so that it blends into the background against which it is mounted might be acceptable, provided it will not interfere with reception or impose unreasonable costs.
+A requirement to paint an antenna so that it blends into the background against which it is mounted might be acceptable, provided it will not interfere with reception or transmission or impose unreasonable costs.

 A: Enforceable placement preferences must be clearly articulated in writing and made available to all residents of the community in question.
-A requirement that an antenna be located where reception would be impossible or substantially degraded is prohibited by the rule.
-However, a regulation requiring that antennas be placed in a particular location on a house such as the side or the rear, might be permissible if this placement does not prevent reception of an acceptable quality signal or impose unreasonable expense or delay.
+A requirement that an antenna be located where reception or transmission would be impossible or substantially degraded is prohibited by the rule.
+However, a regulation requiring that antennas be placed in a particular location on a house such as the side or the rear, might be permissible if this placement does not prevent reception or transmission of an acceptable quality signal or impose unreasonable expense or delay.
 For example, if installing an antenna in the rear of the house costs significantly more than installation on the side of the house, then such a requirement would be prohibited.
-If, however, installation in the rear of the house does not impose unreasonable expense or delay or preclude reception of an acceptable quality signal, then the restriction is permissible and the viewer must comply.
+If, however, installation in the rear of the house does not impose unreasonable expense or delay or preclude reception or transmission of an acceptable quality signal, then the restriction is permissible and the user must comply.

 For DBS antennas, and digital fixed wireless antennas or other digital antennas to receive or transmit an acceptable quality signal, the antenna must be installed where it has an unobstructed, direct view of the satellite or other device from which signals are received or to which signals are to be transmitted.
 Unlike analog antennas, digital antennas, even in the presence of sufficient over-the-air signal strength, will at times provide no picture or sound unless they are placed and oriented properly.